Night of Champions (2011): Preliminary matches

 The actual pay-per-view opened with Air Boom (Evan Bourne and Kofi Kingston) defending the WWE Tag Team Championship against Awesome Truth (The Miz and R-Truth).
-At the end of the match, the referee was unaware that Miz tagged in Truth.
-While the referee was arguing with Truth, Miz executed a Skull Crushing Finale on Bourne for the pin, however, the referee and Truth were arguing and Bourne kicked out before the referee was able to count.
-A frustrated Miz shoved the referee down causing a disqualification, thus Air Boom retained the title.
-Truth helped the referee up and then shoved him to the ground.
+At the end of the match, the referee was unaware that The Miz tagged in R-Truth.
+While the referee was arguing with R-Truth, The Miz executed a Skull Crushing Finale on Bourne for the pin, however, the referee and R-Truth were arguing and Bourne kicked out before the referee was able to count.
+A frustrated Miz shoved the referee down causing a disqualification, thus Air Boom retained the titles.
+R-Truth helped the referee up and then shoved him to the ground.

 Next, Cody Rhodes defended the WWE Intercontinental Championship against Ted DiBiase.
 In the climax, DiBiase removed Rhodes' facial mask.
 As DiBiase tried to strike Rhodes with the mask, Rhodes pinned Dibiase with a roll up whilst holding his tights to retain the title.

+Next up was an in-ring segment where Christian demanded one more match for the World Heavyweight Championship, only to be interrupted by Sheamus, who laid out Christian with a Brogue Kick.

-After that, Dolph Ziggler (accompanied by Vickie Guerrero) defended the WWE United States Championship against Jack Swagger, Alex Riley and John Morrison in a Fatal Four-way match.
+After that, Dolph Ziggler (accompanied by Vickie Guerrero) defended the WWE United States Championship against Jack Swagger, Alex Riley and John Morrison in a fatal four-way match.
 In the end, as Swagger performed a Gutwrench Powerbomb on Morrison, Ziggler threw Swagger out of the ring and pinned Morrison to retain the title.

 In the fourth match, Randy Orton defended the World Heavyweight Championship against Mark Henry.
 Throughout the match, Henry began to target Orton's knee.
 In the closing moments, Henry countered an RKO attempt and executed a World's Strongest Slam on Orton to win the title.
 Following the match, Henry was congratulated on finally winning the World Heavyweight Championship after 15 years.

 In the fifth match, Kelly Kelly (with Eve Torres) defended the WWE Divas Championship against Beth Phoenix (accompanied by Natalya.
 Towards the end of the match, Phoenix superplexed Kelly.
 Kelly recovered and performed a roll-up on Phoenix to retain the title.

 Next, John Cena faced Alberto Del Rio for the WWE Championship (accompanied by Ricardo Rodriguez).
 John Cena made an entrance in Del Rio's Ferrari F430 before the match.
 During the match, Del Rio applied the Cross Armbreaker only for Cena to counter Del Rio.
 As Rodriguez stood on the ring apron and tried to interfere, Cena knocked him off.
 In the climax, Cena executed an Attitude Adjustment and applied the STF on Del Rio, who submitted, to win the title.